Model non-collapse: Minimax bounds for recursive discrete distribution estimation: Introduction

 In this work, we pose the multi-stage distribution estimation problem with self-consumption of samples, which has not been studied in the minimax setting before in the literature.
 We analyze the minimax loss in terms of the sequences $n_t$, denoting the total number of samples in batch $t$, and $\alpha_t$, the probability with which each sample in batch $t$ is drawn from the real distribution.
 We consider the oracle-assisted minimax loss---where the source distribution of each sample is provided to the estimator by an oracle---as a baseline.
 It is perhaps unsurprising that the oracle-assisted minimax loss at stage $t$ is $\Theta(\sfrac{1}{\sum_{i=0}^t n_i\alpha_i})$, since the expected number of real samples seen after $t$ batches is precisely $\sum_{i=0}^t n_i\alpha_i$.

-We provide the first (to the best of our knowledge) information-theoretic lower bounds on the $\ell_2^2$ and $\ell_1$ losses at each stage in terms of properties of the estimates at previous stages in Theorem \ref{thm:lower-bound} (for the data accumulation workflow) and Corollary \ref{cor:lower-bound-replacement} (for the data replacement workflow).
-We also propose a sequence of estimators that is order-optimal under certain regimes with stage-wise performance guarantees in Theorem \ref{thm:upper-bound}.
+We provide the first (to the best of our knowledge) information-theoretic lower bounds on the $\ell_2^2$ and $\ell_1$ losses at each stage in terms of properties of the estimates at previous stages in Theorem~\ref{thm:lower-bound} (for the data accumulation workflow) and Corollary \ref{cor:lower-bound-replacement} (for the data replacement workflow).
+We also propose a sequence of estimators that is order-optimal under certain regimes with stage-wise performance guarantees in Theorem~\ref{thm:upper-bound}.
 We show conditions where there are gaps between the upper bound and lower bounds on the minimax loss and the oracle-assisted minimax loss the data accumulation workflow (Propositions \ref{prop:matching} and \ref{prop:non-matching}) and provide examples where these conditions are satisfied.
-Finally, we use our lower bound for the data replacement workflow to find a lower bound on the worst-case loss given a time-independent upper bound.
+We briefly discuss the performance of estimators that do not account for the introduction of synthetic samples and show that results shown in the Model Collapse literature, where collapse is avoided by simply following the accumulate workflow still hold in our setting (Corollary \ref{cor:upper-bound-unprocessed}).
+Finally, we use our lower bound for the data replacement workflow to find a time-independent lower bound on the worst-case (in ground truth distribution) loss given a time-independent upper bound.

 We find that the minimax loss stays within a constant factor of the oracle-assisted one when $\alpha_t$ is lower bounded by a constant.
 When $\alpha_t$ decays to $0$, i.e. when synthetic sampling outpaces real sampling, the effective sample size of batch $t$ is proportional to $n_t\alpha_t^2$ (as opposed to simply $n_t\alpha_t$ for the oracle-assisted setting) in most practically conceivable conditions.
 As a consequence, the ratio of the minimax loss to the oracle-assisted minimax loss can grow unbounded with $t$ (e.g. Claim \ref{ex:matching}).
-We specify the conditions for this regime in Proposition \ref{prop:matching}; the basic requirement is that $\alpha_t$ does not decay too quickly.
+We specify the conditions for this regime in Proposition~\ref{prop:matching}; the basic requirement is that $\alpha_t$ does not decay too quickly.